 - Oxy-Acetylene Welding, Brazing and Cutting

 Of all the welding processes, GMAW/MIG welding is considered to be one of the easiest.
 Why so?

 Because the process is semi-automated, you don’t need to control the filler material, or the power output while welding.
-The welding machine handles these responsibilities so that the beginner can work on their skills.
+The welding machine handles these responsibilities so that beginners can work on their skills.

 The MIG term stands for Metal Inert Gas welding, meaning inert gases such as Argon are used in shielding the weld.
 However, MIG gas blends include active gases like carbon dioxide (CO2).

 This use of GMAW is widespread in manufacturing processes as well as in sheet metal work.